chaitya97/Python-Programs/Adventure Game/README.md

 ---

 ## 📚 Story Scenarios

-1. Enchanted Forest
+### 1. Enchanted Forest
 You enter a mysterious forest filled with glowing trees and whispering winds.
 At a point, the road splits, and you must decide:

+- **Follow the Glowing Path:**
-1. Follow the Glowing Path: Encounter a wise old elf who offers to guide you through the forest.
+  Encounter a wise old elf who offers to guide you through the forest.
 You must choose whether to trust him or run away.

+- **Follow the Dark Trail:**
-2. Follow the Dark Trail: Venture into the unknown where shadow wolves await, threatening to trap you forever.
+  Venture into the unknown where shadow wolves await, threatening to trap you forever.

+---

-2. Castle Escape
+### 2. Castle Escape
 You wake up in a dungeon within a medieval castle, chains rattling and distant screams echoing.
 You see a rusty door slightly open and a narrow hole in the wall.
 Choose your escape route:

+- **Sneak through the Hole:**
-1. Sneak through the Hole: You crawl into the castle's armory where you meet a friendly guard.
+  You crawl into the castle's armory where you meet a friendly guard.
 Choose whether to sneak past him or wake him up and ask for help.

-2. Push Open the Rusty Door: The door creaks loudly, alerting the guard on patrol, leading to your capture.
+- **Push Open the Rusty Door:**
+  The door creaks loudly, alerting the guard on patrol, leading to your capture.

+---

-3. Space Mission
+### 3. Space Mission
-You’re aboard the spaceship Nova-9, orbiting an unknown planet when the engine fails and oxygen levels drop.
+You’re aboard the spaceship *Nova-9*, orbiting an unknown planet when the engine fails and oxygen levels drop.
 You must act fast:

+- **Attempt Emergency Repairs:**
-1. Attempt Emergency Repairs: Rush to the engine room and make a choice to repair the engine, either by replacing a capacitor or bypassing the circuit manually.
+  Rush to the engine room and make a choice to repair the engine, either by replacing a capacitor or bypassing the circuit manually.

+- **Send a Distress Signal:**
-2. Send a Distress Signal: Send a signal to an alien ship, but they mistake it for a threat, destroying your ship.
+  Send a signal to an alien ship, but they mistake it for a threat, destroying your ship.